scifir/scifir-units/TO-DO.md

 // OPTION 4: light_length which uses only an enum of prefixes and a value, maybe it should be called length, and length should be called full_length
 // OPTION 4 - TODO: add const to the enum of light_unit
 // AFTER SOME OPTION - TODO: finish initial_dimensions_get_structure() and get_dimensions_match() related to the new implementation

+// DOUBTS
+// TODO: maybe delete the string literals of the prefixes of AU, leave only the string literal without prefix

 // ANOTHER PROJECT - LIBRARY OF INFORMATION
 // TODO: isbn class